VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 process manager by checking for duplicate instances of the **SeatsReserved** and **OrderPlaced** messages.

-### Detecting duplicate SeatsReserved events
+### Detecting out of order SeatsReserved events

 Typically, the **RegistrationProcessManager** class sends a **MakeSeatReservation** command to the **SeatAvailability** aggregate, the **SeatAvailability** aggregate publishes a **SeatsReserved** event when it has made the reservation, and the **RegistrationProcessManager** receives this notification.
-In the V2 release, the **SeatsReserved** event is not idempotent and the **RegistrationProcessManager** could, potentially, receive multiple copies of this event.
-The solution described in this section enables the **RegistrationProcessManager** to identify any duplicate **SeatsReserved** messages and then ignore them instead of re-processing them.
+The **RegistrationProcessManager** sends a **MakeSeatReservation** command both when the order is created and when it is updated.
+It is possible that the **SeatsReserved** events could arrive out of order, however the system should honor the event related to the last command that was sent.
+The solution described in this section enables the **RegistrationProcessManager** to identify the most recent **SeatsReserved** message and then ignore any earlier messages instead of re-processing them.

 Before the **RegistrationProcessManager** class sends the **MakeSeatReservation** command, it saves the **Id** of the command in